University: UCC

 Dr. Kinza Salim is a First Year PhD at the SFI CRT in Artificial intelligence.
 She achieved her MBBS degree from People’s University of Medical and Health Sciences, Pakistan.
 She is a gold medalist in the subject of Biochemistry and has recently completed her Postgraduate Clinical training in Otorhinolaryngology from Capital Hospital, Islamabad.
 She is an enthusiastic medical practitioner and a BLS provider.

-Her keen interest in the field of research has led to publication of article named Investigation of low back pain and intervertebral disc using fatigue loading a review in 2022 and she is also recently working on thesis titled effect of cochlear implantation on vestibular function.
+Her keen interest in the field of research has led to the publication of an article named Investigation of low back pain and intervertebral disc using fatigue loading a review in 2022 and she is also recently working on a thesis titled effect of cochlear implantation on vestibular function.

-In her spare time, she reads books, likes to play badminton, scrabble, loves to write short poems, blogs and watches documentaries.
+In her spare time, she reads books, likes to play badminton and Scrabble, loves to write short poems and blogs, and watches documentaries.

-Supervisor is Dr. Harry Nguyen & Dr. Rosane Minghim
+Supervisors are Dr. Harry Nguyen and Dr. Vijayakumar Nanjappan as supervisor and Dr. Rosane Minghim

 OTHER TEAM MEMBERS